 GOOD FOR YOU, GOOD FOR OUR FORESTS®

-4.1 Use of the word marks may only be used by Program Participants in good standing whose operations have been certified by an SFI certification body to be in conformance with the SFI 2015-2019 SFI Forest Management Standard, SFI 2015-2019 Fiber Sourcing Standard and/or the SFI 2015-2019 Chain-of-Custody Standard for all or a portion of their operations.
-Any express or implied claim that a Program Participant is in conformance with the SFI Standard(s) must be substantiated by a current, valid certification by an SFI accredited certification body.
+7.1 Use of the word marks may only be used by Certified Organizations in good standing whose operations have been certified by an SFI certification body to be in conformance with the SFI 2022SFI Forest Management Standard, SFI 2022 Fiber Sourcing Standard and/or the SFI 2022 Chain-of-Custody Standard for all or a portion of their operations.
+Any express or implied claim that a Certified Organization is in conformance with the SFI Standard(s) must be substantiated by a current, valid certification by an SFI accredited certification body.

-4.2 The ® only needs to be included the first time “Sustainable Forestry Initiative” or “SFI” word marks appears in a document, whether it is in a title or in text.
+7.2 The ® only needs to be included the first time “Sustainable Forestry Initiative” or “SFI” word marks appears in a document, whether it is in a title or in text.
 If both word marks are used, the correct format is: Sustainable Forestry Initiative® (SFI) program, and then the first use of “SFI” also carries an ®, i.e., SFI®.